Professor in Radiology

-Finally, we are designing new virtual breast models that are based on actual patient data.
-These models go far beyond conventional phantoms in portraying realistic breast anatomy.
+Second, we design virtual breast models that are based on actual patient data and thus boast highly realistic breast anatomy.
 Furthermore, we can transform these virtual models into physical form using the latest 3D printing technology.
 In work funded by NIH, we are translating this work to produce a new generation of realistic phantoms for CT.
-Such physical phantoms can be scanned on actual mammography and DBT systems, allowing us to measure image quality in new ways that are not only quantitative but also clinically relevant.
-We continue to refine the realism of these physical phantoms, and seek to develop new procedures for quality control, system evaluation, and the long term goal of virtual clinical trials.
+Such physical phantoms can be scanned on actual imaging devices, allowing us to assess image quality in new ways that are not only quantitative but also clinically relevant.

 Appointments and Affiliations